scalastuff/json-parser/README.md

 #### Support multiple JSON AST's

 The core parser is not tied to any particular AST implementation.
 Through the streaming interface, any AST can be built.
-The parser currently ships with a spray-json parser.
+The parser currently ships with a spray-json parser, more will follow.

 #### Provide streaming interface